In this tutorial, we are providing the list and review of the top open-source free and commercial Exploratory Testing Tools:

-An exploratory testing process has four main steps.
+The exploratory testing process has four main steps.
+These are as follows:

-- Learn- This step identifies the user and objective.
-Also, find out the requirements for the test.
+- Learn: This step identifies the user and the objective.
+Also, find the requirements for the test.

-- Test Analysis- This step analysis the test and results.
-It creates the reports of the defects.
+- Test Analysis: This step analyzes the test and results.
+It creates reports of the defects.

 - Bug Magnet